Road Construction & Maintenance

 Winter Maintenance

-• Traffic type and volume,
+• Airport, and

-Provincial Highways
+Provincial and Secondary Highways

 All primary and secondary highways are the responsibility of, and maintained by, Alberta Transportation.
 If you have questions or concerns about maintenance of these roads, please contact Alberta Transportation at 780-624-6280.
 For updated highway conditions and reports, please call 5-1-1 or visit 511 Alberta.